 The town has a strong tradition of performance

 In the mid-18th century actor-manager John Ward arrived in Brecon with his company of ‘Strolling Players’ for a season of performances.
 His family stayed at the Shoulder of Mutton Inn in High Street, where his granddaughter, Sarah Kemble was born on 5th July 1755.
 As Mrs Sarah Siddons, she went on to become the greatest tragic actress of the London stage, retiring in 1812.
 The pub where she was born has since been renamed The Sarah Siddons Inn.
 Today, Brecon is fortunate to have an independent cinema, a Jazz Festival and a Baroque Music Festival.
 Theatr Brycheiniog, at the end of the canal, is a super setting for a lively programme of arts events including drama, dance, concerts and exhibitions.
-On the ground floor, with tables outside in warmer weather, there’s Tipple’n’ Tiffin offering coffee and cakes, light lunches and informal dining.
+On the ground floor, with tables outside in warmer weather, there’s a cafe offering coffee and cakes, light lunches and informal dining.

 Brecon is a garrison town